A wall-crossing formula for Gromov-Witten invariants under variation of git quotient: Introduction

-where $\P$ is the projective line and $\beta \in H^6(\ol{\M}_3(\P))$ is the point class, that is, the class fixing the location of the three marked points.
-Consider the wall-crossing formula Theorem \ref{qkalkcirc}, applied to the third order derivatives of the potential in the directions $\xi^a,\xi^b,\xi^c$ with the Fulton-MacPherson insertion described above.
-There are no holomorphic spheres in $X$, so the moduli stack $\ol{\M}_0^{G}(\P,X,L_t,d)^G$ is a point, consisting of the bundle $P$ with first Chern class $c_1(P) = d \in H^2_G(X,\Z) \cong \Z$ with constant section equal to zero.
+where $\P$ is the projective line and $\beta_3 \in H^6(\ol{\M}_3(\P))$ is the point class, that is, the class fixing the location of the three marked points.

+We apply the wall-crossing formula Theorem \ref{qkalkcirc} to compute the gauged invariant.
+There are no holomorphic spheres in $X$, so the moduli stack $\ol{\M}_0^{G}(\P,X,\LL_t,d)^G$ is a point, for \(t=0\), consisting of the bundle $P$ with first Chern class $c_1(P) = d \in H^2_G(X,\Z) \cong \Z$ with constant section equal to zero.
 Thus the fixed point stack is